aakashmohole/Rock-Paper-scissors-Game-Techno-Hacks-T2-/README.md

 # 🎗️ Rock-Paper-scissors-Game-Techno-Hacks-T2 [Intern]

-Rock-Paper-scissors-Game is the consol version that allows the user to playthe classic game of rock, paper, scissorsagainst the computer 🔢
+Rock-Paper-scissors-Game is the consol version that allows the user to play the classic game of rock, and paper, scissors against the computer 🔢

 ## About this project 🚀